idptools/goose/README.md

 ## Changes

 The section below logs changes to GOOSE.

+#### V0.2.4 and V0.2.5 - More SequenceOptimzier updates!
+(October 2025)
+* Bug fixes in SequenceOptimizer
+* Addition of teests for the SequenceOptimizer
+* Implementation of Tox for automated testing across different Python versions
+* Minimum Python version changed to 3.9.

 #### V0.2.3 - More SequenceOptimzier updates!
 (October 2025)
 * Added batch functionality in SequenceOptimizer to support batch calculation or batch prediction functionality.